quidscio/video-processor/readme_rmh.md

     TODO: (in progress) Eliminate environment setting dependencies; anthropic backend, any others
     TODO: Test approach to enable WSL to windows host for ollama server config
-    BUG: This must be specified in config and can't be via CLI, ollama_host = "192.168.1.68"
+    BUG: This must be specified in config and can't be via CLI, ollama_host = "192.168.1.68" 07.10.25 OpenAI completed
+    TODO: Fixup README.md
+    TODO: Consider writeup including points to M
+    TODO: Do a program dataflow analysis & consider refactors or version on openrouter

 #### Setup items
 We want to make this configurable (video-processor.cfg) or via .env or via command line option